 1.82.
-The national supervisory authority should review the measures and update the supervisory plan according to the degree of implementation of these measures.
+The national supervisory authority should review the measures and update the supervisory plan in response to the degree of effectiveness of the supervisory measures as implemented by the undertaking.

 Compliance and Reporting Rules

 - 1.83.
 This document contains Guidelines issued under Article 16 of the EIOPA Regulation.
 In accordance with Article 16(3) of the EIOPA Regulation, Competent Authorities and financial institutions shall make every effort to comply with guidelines and recommendations. - 1.84.
 Competent authorities that comply or intend to comply with these Guidelines should incorporate them into their regulatory or supervisory framework in an appropriate manner. - 1.85.
 Competent authorities shall confirm to EIOPA whether they comply or intend to comply with these Guidelines, with reasons for non-compliance, within two months after the issuance of the translated versions. - 1.86.
 In the absence of a response by this deadline, competent authorities will be considered as non-compliant to the reporting and reported as such.